Ophien/TCAI/README.md

 The first model, here uploaded, is an improved version of the Adaptive Resonance Associative Map (ARAM), created by Ah We Than, and it incorporates a new composite operation called proximity metric that I have been developing for precise categorization.

-This neural network is based on the Adaptive Resonance Theory and can be used to control agents in real-time without costing too much processing power of your hardware.
+This neural network is based on the Adaptive Resonance Theory and can be used to control agents in real-time without costing too much processing power of your CPU or GPU.

-ARAM first paper, by Ah We Than: https://pdfs.semanticscholar.org/e9c7/3b4eba6a977da8440da1bd0251a43a58d2be.pdf Proximity metric for neuron cluster categorization, by Silva A. R.: http://ieeexplore.ieee.org/document/8015141/?reload=true
+The ARAM original paper, by Ah We Than, can be found at https://pdfs.semanticscholar.org/e9c7/3b4eba6a977da8440da1bd0251a43a58d2be.pdf
+The Proximity metric for neuron cluster categorization, by Silva A. R., can be found at http://ieeexplore.ieee.org/document/8015141/?reload=true

 ## Authors